-"The Food Is Rich": Corps Member Cooks Big Pot Of Jollof Rice With NYSC allowance, Feeds Community
+"The Food Is Rich": Corps Member Cooks Big Pot of Jollof Rice With NYSC allowance, Feeds Community

 - A corps member used her NYSC allowance, saved over eight months, to cook a massive pot of jollof rice and share it with her community during Nigeria’s 65th Independence Day celebration

-- She explained that the act was her way of truly serving her country, emphasizing that while food may not solve all of Nigeria’s problems, it can fill stomachs, spread hope, and inspire kindness
+- She explained that the act was her way of truly serving her country, emphasising that while food may not solve all of Nigeria’s problems, it can fill stomachs, spread hope, and inspire kindness

 Just like popular celebrity chef Hilda Baci, a Nigerian youth corps member has cooked a large pot of jollof rice with her NYSC allowance to feed her community.